 - employees must not use CSR's assets for any purpose other than for CSR's business purposes or interests;

-- employees must not make improper use of their employment with CSR, their position or role in the Company, or information obtained because of their position, to gain an advantage for themselves or anyone else, to CSR's detriment; and
+- employees must not make improper use of their employment with CSR, their position or role in CSR, or information obtained, to gain an advantage for themselves or anyone else;

 - employees must not buy or sell shares in CSR Limited or any other companies at any time when they are aware of market sensitive information about CSR, which has not been disclosed to the Australian Securities Exchange.

-More information is available on CSR's Decison Rights (Limits of Authority) Policy, CSR Credit Cards Policy, Continuous Disclosure Policy and Share Trading Policy.
+More information is available on CSR's Decision Rights (Limits of Authority) Policy, CSR Credit Cards Policy, Continuous Disclosure Policy and Share Trading Policy.

 Potential Takeovers, Acquisitions or other "Change of Control" Transactions involving CSR